Feyerabend/vm/basal0/TINY.md

 This was in stark contrast to the followers of Gates and company.

+### Note

 *These historical events, small but important enough, are however not really referenced in later recapitulations of background for the
 [free software movement](https://en.wikipedia.org/wiki/Free_software_movement),
 as they might have been.[^rms]*

+*Today when software is created, there are more than one way to go about doing it.
+Even Microsoft, owning GitHub, acknowledge the strong community of developers involved in the evolution of software, publishing openly code.
+Under the once demoted ideas of giving out software under the ruling of something similar to, or at least not far from, COPYLEFT.*

 [^rms]: Also compare Stallmans experience, who formally started the GNU project in 1983, https://www.gnu.org/gnu/rms-lisp.html